 At the worker level, the QP includes information on gender, date of birth, education, the month and year of admission in the firm, gross monthly wages (base, bonuses, and overtime components separately), base and overtime hours worked in October, whether or not the individual works full-time or part-time, his/her type of contract (permanent vs temporary), and occupation at the 4 digit-level of the 2010 Portuguese Classification of Occupations (CPP/2010), which is harmonised and directly comparable with ISCO-08.
+The QP also reports collective agreements regulating the employment contract of the worker, distinguishing among: i) agreements between one firm and one or more unions; ii) agreements between two or more firms and one or more unions; iii) agreements between one employer association and one or more unions; and iv) contracts regulated by working condition ordinances (issued by the Government) and/or no collective agreement.

 Firms, establishments and workers all have identifiers that enable us following them longitudinally.
-This allows us to define a new hire both according to the firm and to the firmby-municipality concept.
+This allows us to define a new hire both according to the firm and to the firm-by-municipality concept.

-Since the QP does not provide the number of days worked in the firm, in order to ensure that new hires have at least one month of tenure, we exclude all new hires whose admission in the firm dates back to September of each year.48
+Since the QP does not provide the number of days worked in the firm, in order to ensure that new hires have at least one month of tenure, we exclude all new hires whose admission in the firm dates back to September of each year.65

 While the QP is available since 1985, we focus on 2010-2019 for three reasons.
 First, to work on a time period that is contemporaneous to the ones used in other countries.
-Second, because the introduction of Relatório Único in 2010 led to some changes in the data compared to 2009.
+Second, because the introduction of the Relatório Único in 2010 led to some changes in the data as compared to 2009.
 Third, in 2010, occupations were recoded according to the CPP/2010, in replacement of the National Classification of Occupations dating back to 1994.
 Hence, focusing on 2010 onward ensures that we are consistently defining local labour markets.